-The approach taken to reconcile the balance sheet under IFRS and Solvency II is illustrated below:
+The approach taken to reconcile the balance sheet under IFRS-EU and Solvency II is illustrated below:

-As a starting point, the IFRS balance sheets of all business units are collected and aggregated.
+As a starting point, the IFRS-EU balance sheets of all business units are collected and aggregated.
 These are then aligned to the Quantitative Reporting Template ('QRT') format as prescribed by the Solvency II regulations (step 1).
-After performing the reconciliation steps (step 2 - 5), the IFRS balance sheet in QRT format is reconciled to the Solvency II balance sheet.
+After performing the reconciliation steps (step 2 - 5), the IFRS-EU balance sheet in QRT format is reconciled to the Solvency II balance sheet.
 The detailed steps in the reconciliation process are described below:

-Step 1: To ensure accuracy of the reconciliation and correctness of the adjustments performed, the audited IFRS balance sheets of all business units are converted into their QRT equivalent and aggregated to a Group view.
+Step 1: To ensure accuracy of the reconciliation and correctness of the adjustments performed, the audited IFRS-EU balance sheets of all business units are converted into their QRT equivalent and aggregated to a Group view.

-Step 2: Entities aggregated based on method 2 (Deduction and Aggregation) and other financial sector entities (OFS) are excluded for their IFRS value.
+Step 2: Entities aggregated based on method 2 (Deduction and Aggregation) and other financial sector entities (OFS) are excluded for their IFRS-EU value.
 These entities are added back at their Solvency II value in step 5 below.
-This step is also used for entities (such as joint ventures) that are accounted for using the equity method under IFRS, as opposed to the line by line consolidation under Solvency II.
+This step is also used for the IFRS-Solvency II presentational differences of joint ventures (that are consolidated using the equity method under IFRS-EU as opposed to the 'look-through' - proportionally consolidated - approach under Solvency II) and Other entities that are subsidiaries (that are consolidated on a line by line basis under IFRS-EU as opposed to be included on the Participations line in the Solvency II balance sheet).

-Step 3: Certain balance sheet items might differ in classification between the IFRS and Solvency II balance sheet.
-To align with the definitions and categorizations under Solvency II, some IFRS balance sheet items or classes within the balance sheet item are reclassified.
+Step 3: Certain balance sheet items might differ in classification between the IFRS-EU and Solvency II balance sheet.
+To align with the definitions and categorizations under Solvency II, some IFRS-EU balance sheet items or classes within the balance sheet item are reclassified.

-Step 4: Adjustments for balance sheet items that differ in method of valuation between IFRS and Solvency II are included through this step.
-This step is also used to de-recognize balance sheet items that are valued at nil on the Solvency II balance sheet such as Goodwill, Deferred Policy Acquisition Costs (DPAC) and other intangibles.
+Step 4: Adjustments for balance sheet items that differ in method of valuation between IFRS-EU and Solvency II are included through this step.
+This step is also used to de-recognize balance sheet items that are valued at nil on the Solvency II balance sheet such as goodwill, deferred Policy Acquisition Costs (DPAC) and other intangible assets.